LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Iteratees.md

 * Create, consume and transform streams of data.
 * Treat different data sources in the same manner (Files on disk, Websockets, Chunked Http, Data Upload, ...).
-* Composability: User trasnformers to change the shape of the source, or consumer.
+* Composability: User transformers to change the shape of the source, or consumer.
 Construct your own or start with primitives.
 * Have control over when it is enough data sent and being informed when source is done sending data.
-* Non blocking, reactive and allowing control over respurce consumption (Thread, Memory)
+* Non blocking, reactive and allowing control over resource consumption (Thread, Memory)

 ## Iteratees